The Mets' Francisco Lindor gestures to an umpire during the...

 MILWAUKEE — Francisco Lindor was not fully healthy Friday, but he was “good enough to play baseball,” as he described it, so manager Carlos Mendoza put him back in the Mets’ lineup against the Brewers, batting first and playing shortstop.

 It was the first time in nine games — the first time since Sept.
 15 in Philadelphia, when he played one inning — that Lindor took the field.
-The Mets’ expectation was that he’d be able to continue to play regularly despite still working through a back injury.
+After he finished 2-for-4 with a walk and a throwing error, appearing physically limited by his back injury along the way, Lindor said he was encouraged that he would be able to play regularly for however long the Mets’ season lasts.

-“The way he was swinging the bat, the way he was moving around, the way he ran the bases, the smile on his face, the conversations we were having,” Mendoza said.
+“The way he was swinging the bat, the way he was moving around, the way he ran the bases, the smile on his face, the conversations we were having,” Mendoza said before the Mets’ 8-4 loss.
 “Now we gotta go out there, watch him and continue to treat it day by day.”

 Reaching down or bending over triggers the most pain, Lindor said.
 That includes when he puts on his shoes, for example, or fielding a ground ball.

-He had not gone as far as to test his back by, say, diving for a grounder or sliding into a base.
+He had not tested his back by, say, diving for a grounder or sliding into a base prior to getting into the game.
 So the Mets weren’t sure how he would respond to those routine baseball actions.
+He dove back to first Friday, though that isn’t quite a high-impact, high-speed play.

-“We’ll see how it goes today,” Lindor said.
-“It’ll be a lot of new tests out there.”
+“We’ll see how it goes,” Lindor said.
+“It’ll be a lot of new tests.”

 Lindor’s return meant prospect Luisangel Acuna, who filled in at shortstop during Lindor’s week-plus sidelined, was on the bench.